 Although high doses of chemotherapy kill cancer cells, they may also kill healthy blood-forming cells.
 Stem cell transplants replace the destroyed blood-forming cells and allow the person to produce normal blood cells.

 If leukemia spreads to the spleen, the spleen can become swollen and cause issues with surrounding organs, causing symptoms.
-A surgery called a splenectomy is an option to remove the spleen.
-This helps with symptoms of an enlarged spleen and may improve blood cell and platelet counts in some people.
+A surgery called a

 Most individuals with CML have a change in their genes called the Philadelphia chromosome.

 In CML, some of the DNA from one chromosome transfers to another chromosome, and when it combines with the DNA there, it creates a new gene that causes the bone marrow to make an abnormal protein.